tymyrddin/green/source/index.rst

 Green Team
 =========================================

-Bottom-up and top-down, with intent of creating human-readable threat modelling examples.
+The green team focuses on the larger environment, both technical and human, on understanding the unseen logic of the forest, bottom-up and top-down, with intent of creating human-readable threat modelling examples, for providing people with choices.

 .. toctree::
-   :caption: Work in progress
+   :caption: Forest writeups

    De-anonymisation threat model <https://tymyrddin.github.io/da-threat-model/>
    E2EE threat model <https://tymyrddin.github.io/e2ee-threat-model/>